published in Radfahren 2/1990, pp. 44 - 46

 Other articles by Rainer Pivit published in "Radfahren" magazine:

 In science and technology it is usual to "illustrate" nature and technology using mathematical constructs.
-The forces attacking the bicycle, those the bicycle rider welcomes - strong tail winds or a downhill - as well as ones that make him groan - for instance ascending for hours with heavily laden bicycle in sweltering heat - abstract formulas cover them all.
+Abstract formulas describe all of the forces which affect the bicycle, those the bicycle rider welcomes - strong tail winds or a downslope - as well as ones that make him groan - for instance ascending for hours with a heavily laden bicycle in sweltering heat.

-The force resiting the motion of the bicycle Ftotal consists of the sum of rolling friction Froll, aerodynamic drag Fwind, the force needed to accelerate Faccel, the upward slope resistance Fslope, the bearing friction resistance and the drive efficiency h.
-Unlike the other quantities, acceleration and upward slope resistance can also be negative - usually a positive thing for the cyclist - thus propelling rather than retarding the bicycle.
-Naturally the drive losses h apply only if the bicycle rider really pedals the bicycle and does not just let it roll.
-Bearing friction, such as friction in the hubs, is usually added to rolling friction; accordingly the bearing friction forces in the drive train are added to the drive efficiency h, specifically, pedals, bottom bracket, freewheel and partially also the hubs (the additional forces on the hub due to chain tension).
+The force resisting the motion of the bicycle Ftotal consists of the sum of rolling friction Froll, aerodynamic drag Fwind, the force needed to accelerate Faccel, the upward slope resistance Fslope, bearing friction resistance and loss due to the drivetrain efficiency factor η [Greek letter eta].
+Unlike the other quantities, acceleration and upward slope resistance can also be negative - usually a positive thing for the cyclist - propelling rather than retarding the bicycle.
+Naturally, the drive losses apply only if the cyclist is pedaling.
+Bearing friction, such as friction in the hubs, is usually combined with rolling friction; similarly, the bearing friction forces in the drivetrain, specifically, pedals, bottom bracket, freewheel and partially also the hubs (the additional forces on the hub due to chain tension) are calculated as they affect the drive efficiency η.
 Thus one arrives at the formula:

 |The individual retarding forces are described as follows:|